MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-services-the-azure-cli-can-manage.md

 ms.devlang: azurecli
 ---

-# Azure services that can be managed by the Azure CLI
+# Azure services the Azure CLI can manage

 The Azure CLI is available across many Azure services, and is a flexible yet powerful tool to create and manage Azure resources.
-This article provides the list of services that can be managed by the Azure CLI.
+This article provides the list of Azure services the Azure CLI can manage.

 Azure CLI references are available for the following: